andykallian/pvsneslib/Contribute-to-PVSnesLib.md

 Here are some tips when you want to contribute to PVSnesLib and commit code to be reviewed

-# master branch is forbidden !
+# Master branch is forbidden !

-Do not push your PR on master branch, always use the develop branch
+Do not push your pull request on master branch, always use the develop one

 # Semantic Commit Messages